fischuu/Pipeline-Holoruminant-Meta/README.md

 For testing and developing, you can add to every command e.g. the option `-np` for a dry-run that prints the used commands.

 The different module have also individual reports that can be generated by adding `report_` in front of the module name, when a module is called.
+However, the reports are currently under developments and do not produce any reasonable output and might crash even.

 ## 'reads-module'
 Here some basic steps for the reads are performed.